INTERNATIONAL TRAVEL TIPS – Part 2

 Answer: We don’t have any information about Indonesia specifically, however there are several things you can do to help avoid getting sick when traveling in third world countries.
 First, be sure to only drink bottled water.
-If you are in a restaurant and order a drink that comes with ice, be sure to ask if the ice cubes were made with filtered water (you usually don’t have to ask in some of the finer restaurants).
+If you are in a restaurant and order a drink that comes with ice, be sure to ask if the ice cubes were made with filtered water (you usually don’t have to ask in finer restaurants).
 Any doubt, skip it!
 The same goes for ice cream.
-Secondly, wash your hands frequently to avoid passing germs and keep your hands out of your mouth.
-Another tip is to avoid eating vegetables or fruit that have not been peeled (in your presence), boiled or cleaned, again, with purified water.
+Secondly, wash your hands frequently and keep your hands out of your mouth.
+Avoid eating vegetables or fruit that have not been peeled in your presence, boiled or cleaned, again, with purified water.

 Question: While on vacation many years ago in Europe, I had an unexpected asthma attack and had to be rushed to the hospital.
 Everything turned out fine, but what precautions should I take ahead of time in case I end up in a hospital again?

 Answer: An unexpected trip to the hospital can be scary at any time, never mind while on vacation.
 Whether traveling in the US or in a foreign country, be sure to have a copy of your health insurance card, as well as something attached to it stating any allergies you have or medication you are taking with you, in case you are unable to speak.
 Stay calm, and if at all possible locate someone in the hospital who is fluent in both English and the foreign tongue.
 This way, you are sure to understand everything a doctor or nurse tells or asks you prior to any treatment.
 If you receive any kind of shot or pills, get a written statement of these items as well as the expenses, even if you pay for them at the time of service.
 This information may be necessary for reimbursement from your insurance carrier once you return home.